-All of the regional centers under the CDRN network that would be affected by typhoon Nina were on alert status as early as December 21.
-The following were advised to activate preparedness measures such as community-based early warning systems and office and staff safety: Alay-Bayan Luson Inc. (ABI); Community Response for Enlightenment, Service, and Transformation (CREST); Southern Tagalog People's Response Center (STPRC); Tarabang para sa Bikol Inc. (TABI); and Leyte Center for Development, Inc. (LCDE).
-The CDRC Emergency Protocol Structure was activated and closely monitored the typhoon's track and movement.
+All of the regional centers under the Citizen's Disaster Response Network (CDRN) would be affected by typhoon Nina were on alert status as early as December 21.
+The following were advised to activate preparedness measures such as community-based early warning systems and office and staff safety: Alay Bayan-Luson Inc. (ABI); Community Response for Enlightenment, Service, and Transformation (CREST); Southern Tagalog People's Response Center (STPRC); Tarabang para sa Bikol Inc. (TABI); and Leyte Center for Development, Inc. (LCDE).
+The CDRC and CDRN Emergency Protocol Structure was activated and closely monitored the typhoon's track and movement.

-Stand-by emergency relief assistance funds (ERAF) were prepared for possible release to TABI, LCDE, and STPRC.
+Stand-by emergency relief assistance funds (ERAF) from Diakonie Katastrophenhilfe were prepared for possible release to TABI, LCDE, and STPRC.
 LCDE prepositioned goods ready for distribution.
-The Asia Pacific Alliance for Disaster Management (APAD) had prepositioned non-food items at the TABI office.
-Meanwhile, CDRC partner CARE Philippines committed funds for damage, needs, and capacities assessment (DNCA) and initial relief delivery to LCDE and TABI.
-In the following photo, LCDE staff ensure that the goods are ready for repacking and distribution.
+The Asia Pacific Alliance for Disaster Management (A-PAD) had prepositioned non-food items at the TABI office.
+Meanwhile, CDRC partner CARE Philippines committed funds for damage, needs, and capacities assessment (DNCA) and initial relief delivery to LCDE, TABI and STPRC.
+Oxfam Philippines also committed to support CDRC's DNCA in Bicol.
+CDRC and its Regional Centers also prepared and placed on standby its psychosocial teams trained under the American Jewish Joint Distribution Committee (JDC) and the Israel Trauma Coalition (ITC).

-Other iNGOs who signified willingness to fund relief operations were Oxfam Philippines, American Jewish Joint Distribution Committee (JDC) and Diakonie Katastrophenhilfe (DKH).
-Efforts may be also coordinated with those of CDRC's co-convenor under APAD, the private sector network Philippine Disaster Resilence Foundation (PDRF) and the Disaster Risk Reduction Network Philippines (DRRNet Phils).
+Efforts may be also coordinated with those of CDRC's co-convenor under A-PAD, the private sector network Philippine Disaster Resilience Foundation (PDRF), and the Disaster Risk Reduction Network Philippines (DRRNet Phils).